 Addiction a Disease

 He states “To understand (addiction as a disease), you have to look at the person’s whole life.
-I don’t call it a disease, I call it a process that has some features of disease.
+I don’t call it a disease, I call it a process that has some features of the disease.
 It’s not a problem to talk about it in terms of a disease, but it’s not adequate.
 When we look at addiction as a physical disease, we don’t acknowledge the lived experience of the individual.
 The behaviors are just symptoms, they are not the core."

-I am in agreement of the majority of his philosophy and compassionate approach in viewing the origin and formation of addiction.
-His ideas are on the right road of a whole new approach and view of helping people with addictions.
+I am in agreement with the majority of his philosophy and compassionate approach in viewing the origin and formation of addiction.
+His ideas are on the right road to a whole new approach and view of helping people with addictions.
 Understand that many people with addiction think “I am already sick with a disease and going to die anyway so I might as well keep doing it.
 It is out of my control”.
 Nothing is further from the truth.

 He and I disconnect at the point of the actual treatment of traumatic and addicted clients.
 He uses “psychedelic-assisted psychotherapy”.
 My problem is you do not treat traumatization by traumatizing the client.
 I believe that using psychedelics can be very traumatizing to many clients (issue of being out of control mentally, emotionally and physically).
-Also the formation of an addiction and the resulting toxic habitual relationship is traumatizing also.
+Also, the formation of an addiction and the resulting toxic habitual relationship is traumatizing also.
 I applaud Dr. Gabor Maté on one hand and worry about his treatment approach of abused and traumatized clients on the other.

 What should be learned and happen is we as a society need to view wounded and addicted people with different eyes and mindset.
 Healing their wounds and addictions should be a different way - without shaming or punishing as well as making them feel "diseased".

 Visit my website for more information.
 Click here for free download of eBook.